 A clinical psychologist and researcher, Kastner is the author of several highly regarded books including Getting to Calm and Wise-Minded Parenting.
 She is invited to speak to the media and parent groups nationwide on topics related to family dynamics and child development.

-“Screenagers is a very balances, sympathetic and sane look at the way millions of teens are struggling with phones and games and technology in general.”
+“Screenagers is a very balanced, sympathetic and sane look at the way millions of teens are struggling with phones and games and technology in general.”

 “We had a response to this screening like we haven’t seen for other events.
 I think the best thing it is doing is opening conversations for families and in the communities.”